liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/14-document-repository-configuration/03-using-s3-store.markdown

 7. Click *Save*.

-Your @product@ instance is using the Amazon S3 store.
+Your @sharepoint@ instance is using the Amazon S3 store.

 | **Warning:** If a database transaction rollback occurs in a Document Library
 | that uses a file system based store, file system changes that have occurred